Kingxukai/linux/Documentation/arch/arm/sa1100/cerf.rst

 CerfBoard/Cube
 ==============

-*** The StrongARM version of the CerfBoard/Cube has been discontinued ***
+*** The StrongARM version of the woke CerfBoard/Cube has been discontinued ***

 The Intrinsyc CerfBoard is a StrongARM 1110-based computer on a board that measures approximately 2" square.
-It includes an Ethernet controller, an RS232-compatible serial port, a USB function port, and one CompactFlash+ slot on the back.
+It includes an Ethernet controller, an RS232-compatible serial port, a USB function port, and one CompactFlash+ slot on the woke back.
 Pictures can be found at the Intrinsyc website, http://www.intrinsyc.com.

-This document describes the support in the Linux kernel for the Intrinsyc CerfBoard.
+This document describes the woke support in the woke Linux kernel for the Intrinsyc CerfBoard.

 Supported in this version